flurrux/insta-loader/README.md

-- download this repository to a suitable directory
+- download the "dist" folder to a suitable directory

 - go to chrome://extensions/